 CFD procedure involves many steps to ensure accurate and reliable results [16].
 In this, there three Phases viz., pre-processing, processing, and post-processing.
 The preprocessing begins with the geometry where the 3D model is generated using design modular in ANSYS.
 A fine mesh is created to discretize the geometry and assign suitable boundary conditions to the geometry.
+The symmetry boundary condition is used in the study which reduces the computational domain exploiting geometric and loading symmetry condition for enhancing computational efficiency.
+This approach ensures accurate results by modeling only a representative section of the system.
 The next phase, processing involves selecting an appropriate solver, such as the k-ε model, to compute the flow characteristics based on well-defined parameters.
 The convergence criterion was set to 1\10 or below it for the accuracy of the solution.
-The above value was employed to observe the residuals for continuity and momentum throughout the simulation.
-Subsequently, the post-processing allows for the detailed analysis of results, including flow pattern visualization and data extraction.
+The above value was employed to observe the residuals for continuity and throughout simulation. momentum the Subsequently, the post-processing allows for the detailed analysis of results, including flow pattern visualization and data extraction.